Supergiovane/davinci-resolve-bad-takes-cutter/README.md

 ## **How it works**:

-- Start a take by pressing **TAKE START**.
+- Start a take by pressing **START CLIP**.
 The Atem will start recording.
-- If the take is good, press **TAKE ACCEPT**.
+- If the take is good, press **ACCEPT CLIP**.
 The Atem will stop recording and accept the take.
-- If the take is bad, press **TAKE DISCARD**.
+- If the take is bad, press **DISCARD CLIP**.
 The Atem will stop recording and mark the take as rejected.
 - Repeat again, until you fihished your video.

 ![alt text](public/1.jpg)